 CM: Adrenaline-raising intro, innit?
 Drums and percussion establish tempo, wah and feedback guitars unroll a red carpet for the rhythm riff, the bass adds depth, then all lock together beneath a soaring lead line.
 The ensuing song cruises straights and bends with all the free-willed bravado of its main character.
 Quite the rush.

 TG: “Freedom” and “Ezy Rider” give a good idea of the musical avenues Hendrix was exploring post-Ladyland.
-The songs were less pop-oriented and more dense, funk-type workouts with strong rhythmic lines and less reliance on studio or other effects.
-The major downside to these tracks is that they weren’t finished by Jimi.
-People close to Hendrix have been involved in his posthumous recordings, and they care about what is being presented, but they don’t ultimately know where he would or could have taken them – straight ahead, likely.
+The songs were less pop-oriented workouts with strong rhythmic lines and less reliance on studio or other effects.
+The downside to these tracks is that they weren’t finished by Jimi.
+People close to Hendrix have been involved in his posthumous recordings, and they care about what is being presented, but they don’t ultimately know where he would or could have taken them.

 TG: With that kind of title, a psychedelic workout is expected, so the beginning of the song is a bit of a disappointment as it starts kind of lifelessly.
 However, Jimi’s guitar takes off when he announces, “Here we go!”.
-Here we go, alright, into a full-fledged freak out with guitar pyrotechnics, off-the-cuff vocals, and a party atmosphere – all capturing real excitement in the moment.
+Here we go, alright, into full-fledged pyrotechnics, off-the-cuff vocals, and a party atmosphere.

 CM: A hellacious B-side to “Midnight Lamp”, its subsequent remix preserved on South Saturn Delta.
 Sam laughs as he yanks listeners from brisk verses into a wild trip through the cosmos.
 Saturn and Mars are seen outside the windows, someone has new roller skates, a gee-tar yelps and yowls...Le Freakout, c’est chic.